 (5) The owner or operator must submit the applicable notifications as required under OAR 340-244-0246.

-(6) The owner or operator must have records available within 24 hours of a request by the Department to document gasoline throughput.
+(6) The owner or operator must have records available within 24 hours of a request by DEQ to document gasoline throughput.

 (7) The owner or operator must comply with the requirements of this rule by the applicable dates specified in OAR 340-244-0238.

+(8) Portable gasoline containers that meet the requirements of 40 CFR part 59 subpart F are considered acceptable for compliance with subsection (1)(e) of this rule.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.